Digital-One-Health/digital-one-health.github.io/_pages/doh-workshop.md

 ## Overview

 This workshop will bring together [AMR](https://www.who.int/news-room/fact-sheets/detail/antimicrobial-resistance) stakeholders from various institutions across the [One Health](https://www.who.int/health-topics/one-health) spectrum in Uganda to engage in discussions towards an integrated and interoperable AMR surveillance workflows.
-These discussions will from the foundation of a recommendations paper to develop a data-sharing framework for One Health decision-making.
+These discussions will form the foundation of a recommendations paper to develop a data-sharing framework for One Health decision-making.

 <br>